-- Bleeding within the skull - Circulatory problems - Loss of vision - Loss of sex drive (libido) - Passing large amount of urine with bone pain and weakness, which may be symptoms of a kidney disorder (Fanconi syndrome) - Stomach pain, bloating, or diarrhoea, which may be symptoms of inflammation in the large intestine (called colitis or caecitis) - Passing much more or much less urine than usual, which may be a symptom of a type of kidney problem (called renal tubular necrosis) - Changes to the colour of your skin, sensitivity to sunlight - Certain types of skin tumour - Hives, rashes, swelling of eyes, mouth or face, difficulty breathing, or itching, which may be symptoms of an allergic reaction. - Increase in blood pressure within blood vessels that supply the lungs (pulmonary hypertension)
+• Bleeding within the skull

+- Circulatory problems - Loss of vision - Loss of sex drive (libido) - Passing large amount of urine with bone pain and weakness, which may be symptoms of a kidney disorder (Fanconi syndrome) - Yellow pigmentation to the skin, mucus membrane or eyes (jaundice), pale coloured stools, dark coloured urine, skin itch, rash, pain or swelling of the stomach-these may be symptoms of injury to the liver (hepatic failure). - Stomach pain, bloating, or diarrhoea, which may be symptoms of inflammation in the large intestine (called colitis or caecitis) - Damage to the cells of the kidney(called renal tubular necrosis) - Changes to the colour of your skin, sensitivity to sunlight - Certain types of skin tumour - Tumour lysis syndrome metabolic complications that can occur during treatment of cancer and sometimes even without treatment.
+These complications are caused by the break-down products of dying cancer cells and may include the following: changes to blood chemistry; high potassium, phosphorus, uric acid, and low calcium consequently leading to changes in kidney function, heartbeat, seizures, and sometimes death. - Increase in blood pressure within blood vessels that supply the lungs (pulmonary hypertension).